-First, in a birth cohort of 915 mother-child dyads, 81 young children developed primary progressive tuberculosis over 2737 child-years of follow-up (incidence per 100 child-years, 2.9, 95% CI, 2.4–3.7).15 A minority (19%) of children that developed progressive tuberculosis disease had a known exposure to an individual with tuberculosis in the household in the year prior to enrollment (Figure).
-Second, in the IMPAACT P1041 preventive therapy trial, 1329 HIV-exposed infants (525 HIV infected, 804 HIV exposed but uninfected) were followed for progression to tuberculosis starting at 3–4 months of age.22 Children with a prior history of tuberculosis exposure or previous or current treatment for tuberculosis infection or disease were excluded from enrollment; very few children were excluded (Personal Communication, Sharon Nachman).
-Intensive searching for sources of children who progressed to disease were conducted.23 After 96 weeks of follow-up, 45 infants were diagnosed with probable or definite tuberculosis, of which only 13 (28.8%) had an identifiable household tuberculosis exposure.
+First, in a birth cohort of 915 mother-child dyads, 81 young children developed primary progressive tuberculosis over 2737 child-years of follow-up (incidence per 100 child-years, 2.9, 95% CI, 2.4–3.7).15 A minority (19%) of children that developed progressive tuberculosis disease had a known exposure to an individual with tuberculosis in the household in the year prior to enrollment (Figure 1).
+Second, in the IMPAACT P1041 preventive therapy trial, 1329 HIV-exposed infants (525 HIV infected, 804 HIV exposed but uninfected) were followed for progression to tuberculosis starting at 3–4 months of age.22 Children with a prior history of tuberculosis exposure or previous or current treatment for tuberculosis infection or disease were excluded from enrollment; very few children were excluded (Personal Communication, Sharon Nachman).24 Intensive searching for sources of children who progressed to disease were conducted.23 After 96 weeks of follow-up, 45 infants were diagnosed with probable or definite tuberculosis, of which only 13 (28.8%) had an identifiable household tuberculosis exposure.

 Similar to conversion studies, tuberculosis in households may be underdiagnosed in these disease progression studies thereby underestimating household transmission.
+In some settings, several different families may stay in one house sharing the same amenities and living space; one family may not necessarily be aware of diseases in the other families.
 However, these were prospective cohort studies in which field teams and investigators were closely involved in the lives of the family and conducted robust household surveillance for years.
 Therefore, missed diagnoses may be possible but is likely minimal.
 In addition, the proportion of transmission attributable to the household may be overestimated if children who were household contacts of tuberculosis cases were screened and followed more rigorously than children unexposed in the household, which is often the case.
 This bias is typically not present in tuberculin/QuantiFERON conversion studies or tuberculosis infection surveys (discussed below) in which all children are given the same tests irrespective of exposure status.

 Tuberculosis Infection Surveys